grackle-project/grackle/doc/source/Installation.rst

 Compiler Settings
 +++++++++++++++++

-There are two compile options available for setting the precision of baryon fields and optimization.
-To see them, type:
+There are three compile options available for setting the precision of baryon fields, compiler optimization, and enabling OpenMP.
+To see them,
+type:

 .. highlight:: none